ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-4/exercise-4.md

 # Task 4.2 Publish the report to the Power BI service and share it with other users

-# Task 4.3 Use Data Science to create a machine learning model (auto ML) that forecast trip duration / something else based on the data
+# Task 4.3 Use the Data Science experience to train a machine learning model to predict trip duration using data from Fabric lakehouse.

-# Task 4.4 Consume the web service from Power BI and add a prediction column to the report
+# Task 4.4 Explore and visualize the predictions and model performance from Power BI report using DirectLake.

-# Task 4.5 Explore the results and analyze the performance of the model